Kinoma/KPR-examples/README.md

 <x-app-info id="fileexplorer.example.kinoma.marvell.com"><span class="uiSample filesSample mediaSample"></span></x-app-info>

-This mobile framework example demonstrates how to use the global KPR Files object to iterate local files and directories.
+This MobileFramework example demonstrates how to use the global KPR Files object to iterate local files and directories.
 The application displays the results in a scrolling list view and provides for deep browsing into nested directories.
 In addition, previews are supported for image, audio and video files.
-This example is useful for understanding how to use the Files iterator to iterate over a directory, distinguish between file and directory results, command and screen handler behaviors and building scrolling list based views.
+This example is useful for understanding how to use the Files iterator to iterate over a directory, distinguish between file and directory results, command and screen handler behaviors and building scrolling list-based views.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***